 Open to students, undergraduate and graduate, who have completed at least one year of the foundational two year experience of the Christian Leadership Concepts curriculum.
 Scholarship awards are \$500 per term and are renewable for four years for full time continuous enrollment.
-Undergraduate students can have no more than 122 credit hours (including transfer hours) and graduate students cannot exceed 33 credit hours.
 Any dropout would render the scholarship void.